cstuder/chromatic-generator/README.md

 It is Good Enough for my purposes: Creating a gallery from a collection of JPEG files with known-to-be-correct EXIF information.

 There will be no more development on my part.
-(Christian Studer, end of october 2015)
+(Christian Studer, february 2016)

 ### Possible improvements for the future